 Badging Office Hours and Location

 Signatory Authority is granted to company representatives who are authorized to request fingerprinting and the issuance of CID identification badges for their employees.
 Signatory authority holders are company supervisory personnel who are entrusted to verify employment background and work authorization documents.
-The number of signatory authority holders for each company varies, but is limited to a maximum of three (3) per company.
+The number of signatory authority holders for each company varies, but is limited to a maximum of four (4) per company.
 Requests to amend signatory authority must be made in writing by company management on company letterhead.

 Prior to becoming a signatory authority holder, the applicant must submit to, and successfully complete, a criminal history records check (CHRC) and security threat assessment (STA).
 Signatory authority holders also must complete the CID SIDA Training and signatory authority training (see below).
 A file is maintained by the airport to verify signatures of the authorized signatory holders on all submitted badging applications.